idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 6 Getting comfortable.md

 Saving and loading templates is accessible via the Dashboard menu.

 This can be very convenient, especially if you happen to work on different language pairs or wish to quickly swap resources and (various) settings from one project to another.
+Project templates are particularly handy if you happen to work with external projects.

-If so, check out the reference document on [Project templates](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/5-Project-templates).
+Check out the reference document on [Project templates](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/5-Project-templates).

 ### FILE FORMATS